 Hey there Sea Changers.
-Today we are going to look at 3 ways to start affiliate marketing without a website in 2021.
+Today we are going to look at 3 ways to start affiliate marketing without a website this year.
 You see I have found myself on an email list recently where I am being bombarded with requests to purchase software programs, educational products and platforms that will make me 1000s of dollars a day with just 30 minutes of work without a website.
 And as I looked into them, most were not worth the money I paid however the process being taken to get those affiliate links in front of my face without a website seem to actually work!

 So, rather than send you down the rabbit hole of paying for all of these programs until you find something that just may work, I wanted to run your through 3 ways that you can set up an affiliate marketing business without the need of a website, and in most cases, for little to no outlay.
 Let's start with what we are looking at here.